 - Assets (including in the United States) of the State oil company, PDVSA

-- Growing active population
+- Growing workforce

-- Economy heavily dependent on oil and gas sector and loans from China
+- Economy heavily dependent on oil and gas sector and loans from China and Russia

 - Opaque and informal management of oil and gas revenues

 - Serious political insecurity

 - Criminality (homicides), corruption, trafficking of all types, black market